-Vaporise to: 311º F (155ºC)
+Vaporizes at: 311º F (155ºC)

 Potential medical value: treatment of asthma, pain, inflammation, ulcers, anxiety, cancer

-Also found: Pine needles, rosemary, basil, parsley.
+Also found in: Pine needles, rosemary, basil, parsley.

-|Aroma: cardamom, cloves, musky, earthy, herbal|
+|Aroma: cardamom, clove, musky, earthy, herbal|

-Vaporise to: 332º F (167ºC)
+Vaporizes at: 332º F (167ºC)

 Potential medical value: antioxidant, treatment of insomnia, pain and inflammation

-Also found: mango, citronella, thyme, hops
+Also found in: mango, lemongrass, thyme, hops

-Vaporise to: 348ºF (176ºC)
+Vaporizes at: 348ºF (176ºC)

-Potential effects: elevated mood, stress relief
+Potential Effects: Elevated mood, stress relief

-Potential medical value: treatment of anxiety, depression, inflammation, pain and cancer
+Potential Medical Value: Treatment of anxiety, depression, inflammation, pain and cancer

-Also found: fruit peel, rosemary, juniper, peppermint
+Also found in: fruit peel, rosemary, juniper, peppermint

 |Aroma: pepper, spicy, woody, cloves|

-Vaporise to: 266º F (130ºC)
+Vaporizes at: 266º F (130ºC)

-Potential medical value: pain treatment, anxiety/depression, ulcers
+Potential medical value: pain relief, anxiety/depression, ulcers

-Also found: black pepper, cloves, cinnamon
+Also found in: black pepper, cloves, cinnamon

-Potential effects: mood improvement, sedation
+Potential effects: mood enhancement, sedation

-Potential medical value: treatment of anxiety, depression, insomnia, pain, inflammation and neurodegenerative diseases
+Potential medical value: Treatment of anxiety, depression, insomnia, pain, inflammation and neurodegenerative diseases

-Also found: lavender
+Also found in: lavender

-|Aroma: hop, woody, earthy
+|Aroma: hops, woody, earthy|

-Vaporise to: 222º F (106ºC)
+Vaporize at: 222º F (106ºC)

 Potential medical value: anti-inflammatory

-Also found: hops, coriander, cloves, basil
+Also found in: hops, coriander, cloves, basil

 |Aroma: sweet, herbal and woody|

-Vaporise to: 122ºF (50ºC)
+Vaporize at: 122ºF (50ºC)